Low-Resource Named Entity Recognition Based on Multi-hop Dependency Trigger: Model

 \subsection{Inference}

-After training, each sentence in the training set is re-input into Trigger Match Network to obtain trigger pattern representation, and we save these representations in memory, this is the Trigger Pattern Prototype in Fig.~\ref{Fig 2}.
-In inference stage, We first obtain sentence representations $\vec{g}_s$ through Trigger Match Network, and then retrieve the semantic similarity vector $\vec{g}_t$ from Trigger Pattern Prototype.
+After training, each sentence in the training set is re-input into Trigger Match Network to obtain trigger pattern representation.
+We then save these representations in memory, shows as the Trigger Pattern Prototype in Fig.~\ref{Fig 2}.
+In the inference stage, We first obtain sentence representations $\vec{g}_s$ through Trigger Match Network and then retrieve the semantic similarity vector $\vec{g}_t$ from Trigger Pattern Prototype.
 Vector $\vec{g}_t$ is used as the attention query in Entity Recognition Network.